Heritage at risk in the South East

 For example, Historic England would expect all projects funded through our grant schemes to align with our Corporate Plan.
 A good starting point for learning about the grants offered by Historic England is Our Grant Schemes web page.

-For bids to the National Lottery Heritage Fund, a good starting point is to visit their web page ‘Check what we fund’.
+For bids to the Heritage Fund, a good starting point is to visit their web page ‘What we fund’.

 Don’t forget to research the wider landscape in which your project will be delivered.
 You need to understand how the project will fit with other local initiatives and, where relevant, national policies too.
 The National Planning Policy Framework (NPPF) identifies three dimensions to sustainable development: an economic role, a social role and an environmental role.
 How will your project contribute toward the positive growth agenda that underlies the planning system?
 Linked with this, what's the sustainability of the outcomes you are seeking to achieve?